Netflix Is Making a Play for Movie-Dominance. What Does it Mean for Your Home Theater?

 Prepare Your Home Theater Installation for More Content Than Ever

 Did you know that, back in the 1920s and 30s, there were no multiplexes?
 Instead, the latest films were screened in prestigious “movie palaces” – opulent destinations where moviegoers could spend entire days enjoying all the new pictures the studio had to offer.

 These movie palaces were few and far between.
-If you lived in Champaign, Illinois, you would likely have to travel two hours to visit a theater in Chicago or Indianapolis.
+If you lived in Central Illinois, you would likely have to travel two hours to visit a theater in Chicago or Indianapolis.

 Today, that’s not the case.
 Mega movie theater chains appear in most cities and towns across the country, but they seem to be on the way out.
 Instead, people are streaming directly to their home theater installations.

 And if streaming giant Netflix has anything to say about it, there’s a good chance you won’t be leaving your private cinema anytime soon.
 What’s Netflix doing to disrupt commercial theaters?
 Find out below.